Adobe InDesign Next Steps

 Take your InDesign skills to the next level with this industry standard program for print design and page layout.

 Adobe InDesign offers much better text formatting and image alignment than your average word processing program, and it integrates beautifully with Photoshop, Illustrator, and other Adobe applications.

-This workshop expands on techniques from Getting Started with Adobe InDesign, Part 1.
+This workshop expands on techniques from Getting Started with Adobe InDesign.
 You'll discover more of InDesign's core features and built-in effects, enabling you to improve on your text and add additional pages.
 We'll also cover time-saving tips and tricks that will help you get the most out of InDesign.

 This workshop will cover:

 - Working with layers